TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/middleware/validate-request-tyk-oas.md

 If required, you can select an alternative HTTP status code that will be returned if request validation fails.

-{{< img src="/img/dashboard/api-designer/tyk-oas-validate-request-config.png" alt="Configuring the Request Validation error resposne" >}}
+{{< img src="/img/dashboard/api-designer/tyk-oas-validate-request-config.png" alt="Configuring the Request Validation error response" >}}

 #### Step 4: Save the API